ObeoNetwork/M2Doc/docs/doc/index.markdown

 ## Template editor

 The template editor can set M2Doc-specific custom properties in your Word template.
 Those properties are used to define variables, EMF packages URIs, and service imports.
 When editing a template you need to be in a Java or a plug-in project to be able to add services.
+The template editor modifies template custom properties.
+You can also read [template custom properties](index.html#template-custom-properties) section to change them manually.

 ![The template editor.](images/Template%20editor.png "The template editor.")